srct/roomlist/README.md

 Run `python manage.py syncdb` to set up the empty database tables.
 When you're prompted, say 'y' to setting up the superuser, but use your mason username and full mason email address (@masonlive.gmu.edu) for the account.
 This is because we use Mason's Central Authentication for our user signin, and your admin account needs to manage your CAS account.

-Have your virtualenvironment running and with the requirements.txt installed.

-Next, run `python manage.py makemigrations`, `python manage.py migrate`, then `python manage.py runserver`.
+## Starting up the test server

+With your virtual environment active, run

+`python manage.py runserver` in the directory with `manage.py`

 Head over to localhost:8000 and see the site!

+## Deployment

+### Docker

+For server deployment, not for most local work

-To-do
+## To-do
----

-The list of to-do items is kept track of on the gitlab roomlist issues page. https://git.gmu.edu/srct/roomlist
+The list of to-do items is kept track of on the gitlab roomlist issues page. https://git.gmu.edu/srct/roomlist/issues

+Each issue includes details about the bugs and features, and links to documentation and tutorials to help with fixing that specific issue.

+Contact the project manager or any of its developers if you'd like help picking an unassigned issue.

-About GMU SRCT
+## About Mason SRCT
----

 **S**tudent - **R**un **C**omputing and **T**echnology (*SRCT*, pronounced "circuit") is a student organization at George Mason University which enhances student computing at Mason.
 SRCT establishes and maintains systems which provide specific services for Mason's community.